-What usually happens in a uncontested divorce is the parties talk about the divorce, divide up property, come up with how they want to deal with custody and parenting time issues in Minnesota and then reduce it to writing, which is really just a fancy way of saying a written document.
+What usually happens in an uncontested divorce is the parties talk about getting a divorce, divide the property, come up with how they want to deal with custody and parenting time issues and then, in Minnesota reduce it to writing, which is really just a fancy way of saying a written document.
 This can be the hardest part because you have to be very thorough and make sure nothing is overlooked when you are dealing with holidays times, child support, dividing the retirement and bank accounts.

-Once the details have generally been worked out usually one of the parties hires a lawyer and give the lawyer the agreements.
+Once the details have been worked out, usually one of the parties hires a lawyer and give the lawyer the agreements or the notes.
 This can be just handwritten notes or even emails, but it helps to get some sort of written documents so everyone is on the same page.
 The lawyer then draws up the legal documents which sets out these agreements.
-Once this is done, the other spouse reviews the documents, sometimes with an attorney but often without one, and once the documents look good the attorney files the documents the court and will get a court date.
+Once this is done, the other spouse reviews the documents, sometimes with a divorce attorney but sometimes without one, and once the documents look good the attorney files the documents the court and will get a court date.

-What do they cost?
+What do these types of divorce cost?
 Well, the cost can be all over the board, but I believe most of these types of divorces are from $750-$1,500 (not counting the approximately $400 filing fee which is what the Court will charge you just to file the documents).
-This is not a small amount of money, but compared to a typical “nasty” divorce that can be $5000-$20,000 it’s a steal.
+This is not a small amount of money, but compared to a typical “nasty” divorce that can be $10000-$20,000 it’s a steal.

 There you go, one option if you are contemplating divorce is to talk to your spouse, settle the case then go to a lawyer and you might very well be divorced in 7 days.